dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 });
 ```

-## Using \_.find on an array of primitives
+## Using \_.find on an array of primitives, and a single primitive.

-Find can also be used with an array of primitives as well of course to find a string that fits a regExp pattern.
+Find is fairly robust, of course it can be used with an array of primitives.

 ```js
 var words = ['foo**', '*foo*', '**foo'];